 In the NBA, Tobias Harris called sleep deprivation a looming issue that he believes will be talked about the same way concussions are talked about in the NFL.

 Abstract of Conference Description:

-The 2020 BSATSMC will focus on new innovations by manufactures; recent research on concussions; current management of orthopedic injuries; case studies, topic specific workshops and anecdotal comments by other speakers.
+The 2021 BSATSMC Product Exhibition will focus on new innovations by manufactures; recent research and product development

 Continuing Education Credits

 There will be no CEUs, CMEs or EBP Credits, however, a Certificate of Attendance and Participation will be issued to all registrants.